oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part3.markdown

 ## How to us an oscilloscope to estimate baud rate

-Back to the CRO: the quick description is: keep triggering until something fills the screen with a diversity of high and low of various widths, and then I measured the thinnest.
-The pulses and gaps were approx 1 microsecond... inverse of approximately 1MSPS, or close enough to 921000 baud... so I reconfigured the Pi again, and this time, running the command picocom -b 921000 - eureka!
+Back to the CRO: the quick description is: keep triggering until something fills the screen with a diversity of high and low of various widths, and then measure the thinnest.
+In this case, the pulses and gaps were approx 1 microsecond... inverse of approximately 1MSPS, or close enough to 921000 baud... so I reconfigured the Pi again, and this time, running the command picocom -b 921000 - eureka!

 ### Longer description of how to estimate baud rate